ncruces/zenity/README.md

 Behavior on Windows, macOS and other Unixes might differ slightly.
-Some of that is intended (reflecting platform differences), other bits are unfortunate limitations, others still are open to be fixed.
+Some of that is intended (reflecting platform differences), other bits are unfortunate limitations.

 ## Why?